eadem-mutata-resurgo/MatrixCalculator/README.md

 Calculator which computes various properties of matrices under the real numbers.
 Utilizes custom Matrix objects storing a 2D array to represent matrices, and can currently compute:

-Determinants
-Transposes
+Determinants,
+Transposes,
-Elementary row operations
+Elementary row operations,
+Products of matrices.